 By: Natasha Taylor

-The continued development of V2X technology, more specifically the advancements within Cellular Vehicle-to-Everything (C-V2X), autonomous driving is to become one of the advanced use cases enabled by the technology.
+Through the continued development of V2X technology, more specifically the advancements within Cellular Vehicle-to-Everything (C-V2X), autonomous driving is to become one of the advanced use cases enabled by the technology.

 As autonomous driving becomes more of a reality, it is seen as a key part of achieving increased road safety and traffic efficiency.